Denny Doyle (politician): Legal issues

 On March 3, 2022, Doyle was charged in federal court with one felony count of possession of child pornography, which carries up to 20 years in prison and/or a fine of up to $250,000.
 Doyle had the child pornography in his possession between 2014 and 2015, including sexually explicit material depicting minors under the age of 12.
 The material was discovered on a hard drive in January 2022, prompting the investigation.
-The hard drive belonged to a girls' youth soccer league which he at the time was vice president of, and consisted of between 300 and 600 pornographic images of children.
+The hard drive belonged to a girls' youth soccer league of which he was vice president at the time, and consisted of between 300 and 600 pornographic images of children.

 Doyle made his initial appearance at Gus J. Solomon United States Courthouse on March 4, 2022.
 Doyle pleaded guilty to a single charge of possession of child pornography on October 11, 2022.
 On January 24, 2023, Doyle was sentenced to six months in prison and five years of supervised release.
 The sentence fell in between the U.S. Attorney's recommended sentence of a year and a day in prison, and his defense lawyer's recommendation of one year of home detention.
 Judge Michael W. Mosman, presiding over the case, called Doyle's case "extraordinary" as he had apparently not viewed child pornography for several years prior to his arrest, in contrast to most other defendants; Doyle himself said the same, and apologized for his actions, claiming his behavior was "idiotic."

 In April 2024, following his release from prison, Doyle was again arrested on a probation violation stemming from 19 unmonitored electronic devices being present in his home without the permission of his probation officer.